Why are we called The Public Square?

 Barret studied economics before becoming a marketing head, aged 23, within the Carlton Communications PLC group.
 After moving into independent production with blue-chip indies, he worked in a variety of development, production, branding and management roles.
 Later, he was responsible for the creation of several new production and technology businesses, developing a deep understanding of commercial and cultural motivations within broadcasting and marketing services.
 Since 2002 The Public Square has specialized in bespoke content/ custom media.

-Fee started her career in Advertising at Ogilvy & Mather, switching to corporate communications, and later, on to documentary filmmaking.
+Fiona started her career in Advertising at Ogilvy & Mather, switching to corporate communications, and later, on to documentary filmmaking.
 She honed her skills in independent production, the BBC and on the Meridian franchise, until she was approached by The Discovery Channel to establish and run a new UK Production arm, and was responsible for overseeing all original UK output for the US.

 Since co-founding The Public Square, Fee remains an extremely well connected and trusted confidante to some of the UK’s leading creative businesses, winning a BAFTA in 2014.
-When not working, Fee is a dedicated mum, talented designer and appreciator of all things aesthetic.
+When not working, Fiona is a dedicated mum, talented designer and appreciator of all things aesthetic.